 You easily might see a Green Sea Turtle too as, well, they are everywhere!

 Also, check our snorkeling safety page for advice on critters you will want to avoid, jellyfish, Sea Urchins, sharp coral,

 When you are still a complete beginner mask clearing can be an issue.
 Removing your mask is not something we wholly recommend while out of your depth.
 Getting it back on can be tricky.
 While still learning the best solution for mask problems, be it a leaky mask or fogging up is to head back to shore and rectify the issue there.

 Congratulations you are no longer a complete Beginner, you have successfully Snorkeled and can Advance to Novice Rank!

 As you may have skipped the Total Beginner Section, remember to start off with our S

 So you have snorkeled a few times before, maybe in Florida or the Caribbean? or you have snorkeled a few years ago but are a little rusty now.
 This section is designed to help you get up to speed with snorkeling in Hawaii and how to get the best out of your adventures.

 The majority of Snorkel sites in Hawaii are suitable for fairly novice snorkelers as long as the sea conditions are calm.
 You should always take heed of our safety guidelines and never exceed your comfort zone but with just a few exceptions most sites are fair game.
-We would start at the easier sires and maybe progress to the medium ability sites as your confidence grows.
+We would start at the easier sites and maybe progress to the medium-ability sites as your confidence grows.

 As we discuss in our Safety Guide, Your swim ability is one of the major factors in how far you should push your exploration.
 We do recommend knowing your swimming ability if you want to push further out to sea and explore the more remote reefs.